The Body of Christ

 PS.
 You might also have noticed another example where popular, modern translations attribute the righteousness of God in which we stand to our faith in Christ, rather than to the faith or faithfulness of Christ, as we discussed in the "Salvation" section.

 Return to Section Menu ☝

-Sharing the good news of God being at peace with us and of him desiring us to be a peace with him is one of the main purposes of being chosen as an early believer.
+Sharing the good news of God being at peace with us and of God desiring us to be at peace with him is one of the main purposes of being chosen as an early believer.